code-423n4/docs/roles/sponsors/contest-process.md

 Your work will play a role in developing a public report of the audit.

 * Sponsors review findings, help identify duplicates, and provide comments as you confirm, acknowledge, or dispute wardens’ findings.
-* As your team works to mitigate issues, most sponsors will create a PR for each issue addressed in your codebase and link to it in the C4 finding issue and label the finding as resolved.
+* As your team works to mitigate issues, most sponsors will create a PR for each issue addressed in your codebase and link to it in the C4 finding issue.

+### How Code4rena mitigation reviews work

+- While judging for your audit contest is underway, your team works through whatever mitigations you choose to pursue.
+For each mitigation, you link them back to the findings in the repo.
+- After judging is finalized, the valid findings in the repo will be assigned a set of IDs containing a risk prefix + number (e.g. H-01 for a high-risk issue, M-03 for a medium).
+Mitigations of all High and Medium issues (we call them "HMs" for short) will be considered in-scope.
+We don't expect you to mitigate every QA / Gas issue, so we exclude those from mit. reviews.
+- Most mitigation reviews are invitational competitions between 3-5 of the top-performing wardens from your audit.
+Code4rena staff will post the opportunity for RSVP as soon as judging is finalized.
+- Usually we can kick off the mitigation review within a few days of judging (assuming your mitigations have been completed), and they typically run for 5 days.
+- Wardens can submit both reviews of the mitigations themselves (e.g. mitigation confirmed/disputed,) as well as newly-introduced High and Medium risk issues.
+- After the mitigation review closes, there's a similar sponsor review and judging phase to how our audit contests work, and then C4 staff will produce a report summarizing your audit and mitigation review.